TotallyInformation/node-red-contrib-uibuilder/README.md

 - Add safety validation checks to `msg` before allowing it to be sent/received to/from front-end

+- Move debug flag in `settings.js` to the admin interface so that it can be turned on/off for each individual instance

 - Add integrated ExpressJS security to Socket.IO

 - Process `httpNodeAuth`